alexlamb/alexlamb.github.io/_posts/2017-07-01-dollars-and-sense.md

 Well, it's not really that surprising if you think about it.
 Consider the first gifts made by each of the five hundred agents in the simulation.
 It would be weird if every agent chose a partner to give to such that there were zero overlaps and nobody got left out.
 So some people are going to end up with more money than others early on in the game.
 Then consider the second round of gifts.
 It would be just as strange if the second round of offered dollars was perfectly balanced to counteract the imbalance of the first.
 So within two rounds of everyone handing out money, we already know that some people are going to get ahead.
 And the bigger that asymmetry gets, the less likely that the gifts that follow are going to make that imbalance magically go away.

-Distribution looks like wealth in real life.
+What I think's interesting about this distribution of wealth is how much it looks like the ones that show up in real life.
+Take a look at this plot of the UK's wealth for [instance](https://www.thenetworkforsocialchange.org.uk/uploads/images/private site images/wealth 2.18 (500x319).jpg).

 The GINI number in the top left is a measure of wealth inequality in the population.